-Centrally the bowl exhibits quartz surrounded by an opaque sweetwater type agate which is pitted with dendritic inflections, these inflections creating a feature in the milky hard stone body.
-A beautiful bowl created from an agate nodule once created by volcanic heat and pressure with in the earth crust.
+Centrally the bowl exhibits quartz surrounded by an opaque sweetwater type agate which is pitted with dendritic inflexions, these inflexions creating a feature in the milky hard stone body.
+A beautiful bowl created from an agate nodule once created by volcanic heat and pressure within the earth crust.
 The artisan using the natural lines of the raw rock to form this unique mineral bowl.

 Interesting mineral fact.
-The hardness of minerals is gauged by a scale of hardness developed by an Austrian mineralogist Fredreich Mohs.
-The arbitrary scale is that of on a number scale of one to ten, on a given place of any mineral that will scratch those of a lower hardness.
-As a diamond will scratch glass, Topaz for example will scratch Agate.
+The hardness of minerals measured by a scale of hardness developed by an Austrian mineralogist Friedrich Mohs.
+The arbitrary scale is that of on a number scale of one to ten, on a given place of any mineral that will scratch those of lower hardness.
+As a diamond will scratch glass, Topaz, for example, will scratch Agate.
 Agate is a chalcedony placed on the Mohs scale between six and seven.
-Some Agates have been claimed to be of a greater hardness, as high as nine on the Mohs scale.
+Some Agates have been claimed to be of greater hardness, as high as nine on the Mohs scale.

-Agates are formed by volcanic action, agates develop in gaseous cavities within lava and may also be found as replacement mineral in sedimentary rock layers and clay stones.
-The Romans coveted agates and they are mentioned in text of the ancients.
-Agates have been discovered in use as adornments as long ago as seven thousand years and have been collected in modern times with intent by the victorians since around the turn of the nineteenth and twentieth century.
+Agates are formed by volcanic action, agates develop in gaseous cavities within lava also found as the replacement minerals in sedimentary rock layers and clay stones.
+The Romans mentioned agates which they coveted.
+Agates have been discovered in use as adornments as long ago as seven thousand years and have been collected in modern times with intent by the Victorians since around the turn of the nineteenth and twentieth century.

-The beauty of agates is obvious and is exhibited in the variety of colours, multitude of banding and other forms within the banded and varigated agates which have recently been created into our range of finely polished freeform bowls.
-Freeform relates to the artisans use of the free flowing undulations of the raw agate material.
-Allowing nature to determine the shape and outcome of the finished object.
-The quality of the semi precious agate from Madagascar is exceptional.
+The beauty of agates is obvious and is exhibited in the variety of colours, the multitude of banding and other forms within the banded and variegated agates in our range of finely polished freeform bowls.
+Freeform relates to the artisan's use of the free-flowing undulations of the raw agate material, allowing nature and flow lines of the stone to determine the shape and outcome of the finished object.
+The quality of the semi-precious agate from Madagascar is exceptional.
 Our tactile range of superb agate bowls will delight and intrigue on sight.